 Professor and Head, Architecture Section

 MASTER OF ARCHITECTURE

 The Master of Architecture (MArch) program prepares students to engage in the practice of architecture with cultural awareness, critical ability, inventive curiosity and technical facility.
 Design studios and theory courses focus on the broader cultural implications of architecture, while courses in technology and the profession prepare the student for the realities of architectural practice.

 BACHELOR OF SCIENCE IN ARCHITECTURE

-The Bachelor of Science in Architecture (BSArch) program provides a general liberal arts education through the study of architecture combined with broad general education requirements.
+The Bachelor of Science in Architecture (BSArch) program provides a general liberal arts education through the study of architecture combined with broad general education.
 As such, students receive a rigorous intellectual training in the sciences, the humanities, and the arts, as well as a direct, hands-on approach to synthesizing this knowledge in architectural design studios.

 The architecture section offers an Undergraduate Minor in Architectural Studies.
 The minor is available to undergraduate students at The Ohio State University.